Monastery of Dumio: History

 By the 1st century, there already existed an octagonal Roman villa, which, much later (3rd century) included a system of baths.

-In the first half of the 6th century, construction of a primitive church was ordered constructed by the Suebi King Chararic (Suebian king), to honour God for curing his son.
+In the first half of the 6th century, construction of a primitive church was ordered by the Suebi King Chararic (Suebian king), to honour God for curing his son.
 It can also be inferred that this was a reflection of the expansion and authority of the Suebi within the northern context of Braga.
 By the middle of the 6th century, the site began to take on an important context within the peninsula.
-Under Martin of Braga, referred to as the Apostle of the Suebi, the older structures were taken over by a monastery, whose religious importance began to make it the centre of religion in the kingdom, and an autonomous diocese in close proximity to Braga.
+Under Martin of Braga, referred to as the Apostle of the Suebi, the older structures were taken over by a monastery, whose religious importance began to make it the centre of religion in the kingdom, and an autonomous diocese close to Braga.
 The King himself constructed a palace annex, making the ancient village a centre of decision-making in the Cortes.
 The design was also a combination of Suebi aesthetics and 6th century influences from southern Gaul; there existed semi-formal links to the Merovingian monarchs with whom the Suebi corresponded, showing artistic influences in the sarcophagus and layout of the basilica.

 Three centuries after the construction of São Martinho, and during the Reconquista the basilica was the object of fundamental reforms.
 The church was transferred to the benevolence of the Bishop of Mondonedo, São Rosendo (later confirmed in 911).

 Then, there was a return during the 10th century, with the re-purposing and re-population initiatives of Afonso III.
 Yet, by this time, the religious complex in Dume was abandoned (or at least in weak decline): neither the memory of Martin of Braga nor its ancient glory would motivate any new importance.
 It is likely that it may have served as a parochial church, but the ruins discovered on the site clearly indicate that it may not have lasted in this function for long.
 Dume was returned to the Diocese of Braga around 1103, where it remained, although later indications as to the condition, state or use of the ancient basilica are non-existent.